RezdarNajeeb/Multi-Warehouse-and-Multi-Country-Inventory-Management-System-API/README.md

 # Multi-Warehouse & Multi-Country Inventory Management System

-A comprehensive backend API system built with Laravel for managing products across multiple warehouses in different countries.
+Is an API built with Laravel for managing products across multiple warehouses in different countries.
 The system provides robust inventory tracking, automated stock monitoring, and seamless inter-warehouse transfers.

 ## Features